0x60df/loophole/README.md

 ## Customization

-### Automation and timer
+### Automation

-Loophole offers some customization functions for automation and timer.
+Loophole offers some customization functions for automation.
-Functions for automation setup some sequential call of Loophole function like `loophole-stop-editing` after some events.
+These functions setup some sequential call of Loophole function like `loophole-stop-editing` after some events.
-Functions for timer setup some facilities to manage `timer`s of Emacs to disable Loophole-map or stop editing keymap.

 These functions are prefixed by `loophole-turn-` on or off.
-Adding them in your init file setup automation and timers.
+Adding them in your init file setup automation.

 They are also setter for custom variables like `loophole-use-auto-stop-editing`.
 Hence, they can be called via `custom-set-variables`.
-Default value of these custom variables are `t` for automation, and `nil` for timer.

 Note that `setq` for these variables does not work.